IdleMuse/helios/user/pages/02.orgs/02.fenris-systems/default.md

 ### Notable holdings

 Fenris Systems control a small cluster of planets around ([Nexus I, II, and III](/planets/nexus)), but have widespread interests throughout the system.
 They maintain a sizeable fleet of ships, primarily smaller rather than larger.
-More details to come.

 ### Vocabulary
 The Org Council of Fenris Systems is known as the **Board of Directors**